TECHNICAL STAFF

 Brian Ownby

-The Richmond Kickers announced the hiring of Assistant Coach Brian Ownby on January 12, 2026.
-A Glen Allen, Virginia native with deep ties to the club and an extensive professional and international playing résumé, Ownby returns to Richmond to begin the next chapter of his soccer journey on the technical staff.
+The Richmond Kickers announced the appointment of Brian Ownby as Interim Head Coach on June 15, 2026.
+A Glen Allen, Virginia, native with deep ties to the club and an extensive professional and international playing résumé, Ownby returned to Richmond as assistant coach on Jan.
+12, 2026, to begin the next chapter of his soccer journey on the club’s technical staff.

 Ownby brings a wealth of experience at the highest levels of the game, both domestically and internationally.
 Stepping into a coaching role, Ownby brings firsthand experience from the MLS, USL, and international tournaments, along with a deep connection to Richmond and the Kickers community.